omniversion/omniversion/ansible/README.md

-# Ansible Collection - omniversion.omniversion
+# Ansible Collection - layer9gmbh.omniversion

 Documentation for the collection.